Robot-assisted esophageal surgery in children

 ORCID iD: 0000-0003-2313-897X

-Irkutsk Regional Children's Clinical Hospital
+Irkutsk State Regional Children’s Clinical Hospital; Irkutsk State Medical University

 Author for correspondence.